Systematic and sequential development for pipeline from biosimilar to novel drugs

 The only curative therapy is bone marrow transplantation, but, it is reserved to severe patients with serious bone marrow failure or life-threatening blood clot formation because of the high risk of morbidity and mortality.
 Soliris is an antibody against C5 molecule, a pivotal component of complement system, preventing destruction of red blood cells and improving quality of life dramatically.
 However, it is very hard for patients to access because Soliris is one of the most expensive medicines in the world.

-ISU305 is a biosimilar for Soliris and now under process development and IND for phase I clinical trial is planned in early 2018.
+ISU305 is a biosimilar for Soliris and now under pre-clinical study and Phase I clinical trial is planned in 2019.

 ISU106 is a biosimilar for cancer immunotherapy, Opdivo(Ono Pharmaceutical Co., Ltd. and Bristol-Myers Squibb Company).
 Opdivo is a treatment for cancers including malignant melanoma, non-small cell lung cancer, and other types of cancer.
 Cancer immunotherapy is a treatment that stimulates the body’s immune system to attack cancer cells and it works for most types of cancers.